 The content of the education should be guided by the end goal of phasing out animal agriculture within ten years.
-No part of the education should lengthen this process by suggesting movements to intermediate "higher welfare" systems, or by restricting the export of live animals in hotter months.
+No part of the education should lengthen this process by suggesting movements to intermediate "higher welfare" systems.

 People's views can change rapidly when presented with new information.
 In the experience of Vegan Australia we have found that it can take as little as reading one book or seeing one video that can completely change people's attitudes to animals as food.
 Community awareness is growing and we expect it to accelerate.